 To choose the best of the best, we ranked each sock on quality, feedback from our testing, and the volume of positive reviews and feedback.

-Scroll through our picks for the best hiking socks of 2020 or jump to a category below:
+Scroll through our picks for the best hiking socks of the season, or jump to a category below:

 - Best Overall